K-A-Crawford/Cyprus_Settlements/README.md

 ## Funding
 The following dataset was created under the following grant:
-[EIDOS of a City: simulating the collapse and resilience of ancient Eastern Mediterranean urban environments via agent-based modelling (https://eidos.cyi.ac.cy/)]
+EIDOS of a City: simulating the collapse and resilience of ancient Eastern Mediterranean urban environments via agent-based modelling
-(Marie Sklodowska-Curie grant agreement No 893249) Award Holder - Katherine A. Crawford
+(Marie Sklodowska-Curie grant agreement No 893249).
+Award Holder: Katherine A. Crawford